Introduction: Ovarian Cancer Diagnostics and Therapy

 Conflicts of interest

-Marcus Vetter received a research grant from Exact Sciences.
-This funding entity did not play a role in the development of the manuscript and did not influence its content in any way.
+Marcus Vetter received honoraria for serving on advisory boards from AstraZeneca and GSK, honoraria for consultancy from GSK, Roche, Novartis, Exact Sciences, Pfizer, Stemline, AbbVie and ASC Oncology, and grant support from GSK.
+These funding entities did not play a role in the development of the manuscript and did not influence its content in any way.
 Viola Heinzelmann has declared that the manuscript was written in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

 Funding